How to crochet an easy pair of earrings with granny squares.

 … then cut all of the insides out so you are left with just the outer frame.

 This frame should be about the size of your granny square unstretched.
-This one shown is a 13 hole by 13 hole frame, which was a little small, but I wanted to show how to place it.
+This one shown is one hole too small for my square, but I wanted to show how to place it.
+You will lay the frame down first, then lay the granny square on top.

 Crochet the Frame Border: